rviano96/DA-asessment/README.md

 Technical assessment for full stack dev position

 Run `docker-compose up --build` to set up the database
-- Make sure that a database called `address-book`
+- Make sure that a database called `address-book` is created
 - Inside the database there should be a table called `Contacts` with those columns
     - id
     - name